 Kings president Chris Granger is thrilled to have created a gathering place for the city.
 “The building is very extroverted,” he says.
 “The concept is to drive social interaction and connect the building to Sacramento life.
 It’s a civic amenity.”

-If the goal for the Golden 1 Center was to blur the indoors and outdoors, “you couldn’t pick a building type that’s worse suited,” says arena designer and AECOMuxazyvvavydrfdxb principal Rob Rothblatt, AIA, who is based in New York.
+If the goal for the Golden 1 Center was to blur the indoors and outdoors, “you couldn’t pick a building type that’s worse suited,” says arena designer and AECOM principal Rob Rothblatt, AIA, who is based in New York.
 That’s because sports arenas are notoriously opaque.
 “It’s an introverted building type we used for extroverted purposes,” Rothblatt says.
 “That tension makes it interesting.”

 Most NBA arenas are black boxes inside, giving them the flexibility to host a variety of events.
 But AECOM opted to welcome the daylight indoors.
 Along with its curtainwall façade, several multistory glazed entrances occur along the 630,000-square-foot building’s perimeter while faceted, perforated-metal cladding—meant to evoke the Sierra Nevada mountain range—allows in more light through vertical glazed openings.